Privacy Is Challenging Your Advertising Strategy: The New Way To Win

 Data breaches and government inquiries are forcing giant companies to respond.
 Legislators are now drafting laws much broader than GDPR or the California Consumer Privacy Act (CCPA).

 Another big change involves third-party cookies.
 What are these?
-Let’s say you own website ABC.
-You want to monetize your site, so you decide to display ads from company XYZ on your web pages.
-When visitors come to your site, some tracking information from XYZ is placed on their device.
+Let’s say you own website A. You want to monetize your site, so you decide to display ads from company X on your web pages.
+When visitors come to your site, some tracking information from X is placed on their device.

-This allows company XYZ to measure and interpret the effectiveness of its advertising campaign.
-This tracking also allows XYZ to display its ads to you when you visit other sites besides ABC.
+This allows company X to measure and interpret the effectiveness of its advertising campaign.
+This tracking also allows X to display its ads to you when you visit other sites besides ABC.

 Back in 2013, Firefox, Brave, and Safari browsers started blocking these third-party cookies.
-In mid-2022, Google also plans to deploy blocking software in its Chrome browser.
-A full two-thirds of all desktop computers use Chrome.
+In mid-2022, Google started phasing out third-party cookies as well, and a full two-thirds of all desktop computers use Chrome.

-Of course, we cannot forget the ever-changing Apples IOS Privacy Updates.
+And, of course, we cannot forget the ever-changing Apples IOS Privacy Updates.
 Cookies are being threatened from every direction.

 What Do These Changes Mean For The Future Advertising Strategy?